Nursing School in Columbus

 Conditional approval by the Ohio State Board of Nursing

-Learn How Our Nursing School Faculty and Leadership Bring Practice to the Classroom
+Learn How Our Nursing School Leadership Bring Practice to the Classroom

 Our faculty and leadership have real-world nursing experience and want to help equip you for a successful career.
 With mentorship and hands-on guidance in in-person labs and simulations, you can apply what you’re learning to advanced nursing practice scenarios.